 Failure to Return or Accept Employment

-  - advises the university of his/her intention not to return to work; or
+- advise the university of their intention not to return to work; or

-  - refuses comparable reemployment.
+- refuse comparable reemployment.

 An employee who voluntarily terminates at the end of the Extended Medical Leave of Absence for reasons listed above will be required to return to the university the full insurance premiums paid by the university on behalf of that employee during the period of the Extended Medical Leave of Absence.